 ‘I always assumed that anything anyone did with my erect penis was erotic.’

-She turned her back to him again and blew out an empty blue thought-balloon of smoke.
-Robert passed wind and waited.
+She turned her back to him again and blew out an empty blue thought-balloon of smoke and someone in the neighborhood, or the county, died.